bparanj/coding-skill/_posts/2019-02-21-presentation-eye-contact-speaking-and-projecting-excitement.md

 title: Presentation - Eye Contact, Speaking, and Projecting Excitement
 ---

-The last aspect that we're going to talk about is communication skills.
+In this article we're going to talk about communication skills.
 The important part here is not that you stand up and present for some audience, but that you communicate with your audience.
 You're trying to convey to these interviewers that you have a good solution to a problem.

 ### Communication Skills